I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 For example, larger coaches usually have carpeting while smaller ones likely do not.
 Therefore, a vacuum cleaner becomes a necessity in one but is not needed in the other.

-Those who bear in mind that an RV is actually only a vehicle with a very limited area for living and storage, do much better financially and comfort wise if they follow the above advice.
+Those who bear in mind that an RV is actually only a vehicle with a very limited area for living and storage do much better if they follow the above advice.

 If you overload your travel unit or put so many items in it that you make it claustrophobic or dangerous to drive, you’ll be unhappy and likely will cause problems for yourself.